michigan-traffic-lab/TeraSim/README.md

     "_Could not create server TCP listening socket *:6379: bind: Address already in use_",
     ```
     That means the Redis server is already running, and you can proceed without further action.

-## Known Limitation
-1. CARLA Server Crashes: This is an inherent issue within CARLA.
-If it happens, restart CARLA along with any related processes.

 ## Developer